Culture surveys: the hidden costs of a false sense of transparency

 THE SMARTER APPROACH - emotional intelligence

-The most effective approach is to invest in emotionally intelligent leadership.
-Leaders with high emotional intelligence understand their own emotions, recognise and respond to the emotions of others, and can manage challenges with empathy and clarity.
+The most effective approach is to invest in leadership development that is built around emotional intelligence competencies.
+Leaders with high emotional intelligence understand their own emotions, recognise and respond to the emotions of others, and can manage challenges, complexity, feedback and conflict with empathy and clarity.

-They create space for people to speak openly, encourage healthy debate, and navigate disagreements constructively, they find teachable moments.
+They create space for people to speak openly, encourage healthy debate, and find the teachable moments.
 They don’t take feedback personally or make it about themselves; instead, they actively value diverse perspectives and alternative ways of working, recognising that different viewpoints strengthen decision making, innovation, and team performance.

 HOW TO PIVOT

-4. Mandate regular, purposeful conversations, not annual surveys and give leaders the tools if they need them, like our Coach. purposeful conversations tool here.
+Mandate regular, purposeful conversations and give leaders the tools if they need them, like our Coach. purposeful conversations tool here.

-5. Feedback without follow through is worse than no feedback at all.
-If you are wedded to your survey, as a minimum, delve deeper than the data with workshops, individual conversations, and take meaningful, visible action.
-This earlier article on this topic is worth a read here.
+Feedback without follow through is worse than no feedback at all.
+If you are wedded to your survey, as a minimum, delve deeper than the data with highly interactive workshops where you share the data, incorporate individual conversations, and you must take meaningful, visible action.
+Our earlier article on this topic is worth a read here.

-Unlike surveys, these conversations surface nuance, context, and emerging issues before they escalate.
-They also provide for teachable moments (read our article here) to aid growth and development.
-When leaders are equipped with the emotional intelligence skills of empathy, social awareness, and relationship management, they don’t need anonymous data to know how their people are really doing, they create the trust and openness that makes honest feedback a daily habit rather than an periodic event.
+Leaders equipped with the emotional intelligence skills of empathy, social awareness, and relationship management don’t need anonymous data to know how their people are really doing.
+They already know.
+They create the trust and openness that makes honest feedback and collaboration a daily habit rather than a periodic event.